gvwilson/thirdbit/fiction/in-heck/index.md

 Her tone was still light,
 her ears had flattened too.

-The bot's lenses rotated back and forth.
-"These possess several saw blades," the bot acknowledged, gesturing at Crusher.
+"These possess several saw blades," the bot acknowledged.
+It gestured at Crusher.
 "This one has been using them to clear brush."

 "And the zap gun?"

-"It is not operational," Dockety said.
+"It is not operational."
+The bot's lenses rotated back and forth again.
 "But if we are able to repair it, we will use it only for defensive purposes."

+"Says *you*,"
-"Says *you*," Miz Tumbly said just loudly enough to be heard.
+Miz Tumbly said just loudly enough to be heard.

 Mayor Lupus scowled.
-"Would have been neighborly of you to let us know you had that."
+"Would have been neighborly to let us know you had that."

-"Noted," Dockety said.
+"Understood," Dockety said.
 "These will do so in future."

 "And you two,"
 the mayor continued,
 turning to the goat twins.
-"It's not your business to be poking around like that.
+"It's not your place to be pokin' around like that.
 No,
 don't interrupt me,
 that's just going to make me cranky.
-You're both on ditch duty for the next month, an' if you do somethin' lump stupid like this again you'll be lookin' back on ditches like they were apple pie.
+You're both on ditch duty for the next month, and if you do somethin' lump stupid like this again you'll be lookin' back on ditches like they were apple pie.
 You got that?"

-Bluster opened his mouth to protest, but snapped it shut when Bravo kicked the side of his leg.
+Bluster opened his mouth to protest, but snapped it shut when his twin kicked his leg.
-"Yes'm," they said sullenly.
+"Yes'm," they said in sullen unison.

 "All right, then."
-Mayor Lupus nodded at Dockety.
+Mayor Lupus nodded at Dockety to untie them.

-"Let's get out of here," Blsuter snapped at his brother once Dockety untied them.
+"Let's get out of here," Blsuter snapped at his brother once they were free.
-They stalked off side by side, their boots clomping on the cobblestones.
+They stalked away side by side, their boots clomping on the cobblestones.

 "Those boys make me *so* mad!"
-Maddy grouched to Gumption as Dockety and Crusher left as well.
+Maddy grouched to Gumption.
 "They'd be chained up in Heck or worse if it weren't for Dockety."

 "I guess,"
-Gumption said noncommittally,
+Gumption said noncommittally.
-scuffing his boot on the cobblestones.

 "You don't think so?"
 Maddy demanded hotly.

 "I didn't say that!"
 Gumption protested.
-"But—Miz Tumbly was by for tea yesterday, and she and my ma and pa were all saying that we don't really know much about them.
+"But Miz Tumbly was by for tea yesterday, and she and my ma and pa were all sayin' we don't really know much about them.
-I'm not not saying I agree,"
+I like havin' 'em here,"
 he added hastily,
 anticipating Maddy's outrage.
 "But she said—Miz Tumbly, I mean—that they call us 'breathers'."